Causal Inference in Recommender Systems: A Survey and Future Directions: Technical Details of Existing Works of Causal Inference-based Recommender Systems

 Nevertheless, estimating the proper propensity score is non-trivial and typically suffers from high variance.
 To address these issues, a line of research~\cite{wang2019doubly,saito2020doubly,10.1145/3404835.3462917} pursues a doubly-robust model estimator by augmenting Equation~\ref{eq:ipw} with an error imputation model, which is formulated as:

 where $\hat{e}_{u,i}$ is the output of the imputation model with user-item features as inputs.
 To learn the parameter of the imputation model, a joint learning framework~\cite{wang2019doubly} optimizes: Undoubtedly, incorporating experimental data, \ie interactions from randomized controlled trial (RCT) such as random exposure, can enhance the doubly-robust estimator.
 In this light, a line of research~\cite{10.1145/3437963.3441799,10.1145/3404835.3462919} investigates data aggregation strategies, which largely focuses on tackling the sparsity issue of experimental data since RCT is costly.
+Recently, Li~\textit{et al.}~\cite{li2023causal} considered that the exposure bias is largely depends on the socially-connected users, and proposed IPS-based methods with the auxiliary social network data.

+Different with the existing works for specific kinds of bias, He~\textit{et al.}~\cite{he2023addressing} studied how to address general feature biases.
+This work identified a challenge in recommender systems where some features, like video length, can bias user interaction data and misrepresent actual preferences.
+Approaching from a causal perspective, the study introduced the Deconfounding Causal Recommendation (DCR) framework to address this bias.
+The DCR used backdoor adjustment to counteract the effects of confounding features and combine it with the mixture-of-experts (MoE) model architecture.